 I asked him for tips on buying unusual plants.

 ‘Go to a plant nursery and talk to the nurseryman (or woman),’ he says.
-There’s a British directory of local independent nurseries or you can usually find specialist growers at the various flowers shows and big fairs.
+Get to know your local plant growers and make an effort to visit them, rather than buying your plants at a big garden centre.
+You can also usually find specialist growers at the various flowers shows and big fairs.

 But assuming you find someone knowledgeable, Stephen advises you to tell them about your garden, what plants you like, what you’re hoping to achieve and what your level of gardening expertise or ambition.
 Show them photos of your house and garden, too.